SovnSkyrim/QWEST/README.md

 1. Open Wabbajack
 2. Load _Project: QWEST!.wabbajack file_ from Disk (it'll be in your downloads)
-3. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Among Sovngarde's Stars".
+3. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "QWEST!".
 4. Select the created folder in 3. as your installation folder.
 5. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
 This specific folder can be on a different drive if you wish.
 6. Select the created folder in 5. as your downloads folder.